en9inerd/c-go-playground/README.md

-# C-Playground
+# C-Go-Playground

-This repository is a collection of interesting and challenging tasks implemented in C programming language without using any external libraries and dynamic memory allocation if possible.
+This repository is a collection of interesting and challenging tasks implemented in C and Go programming languages without using any external libraries.
-It includes tasks from events like Advent of Code as well as other problem-solving exercises and projects.
+Right now, it includes only tasks from events like Advent of Code.